ding2/ding2/themes/ddbasic/README.md

 Nodes, entities, fields, menus, panels and modules are examples of important concepts that the Drupal template engine treats in a structured manner regarding APIs, markup and naming.

 The [scss file structure (temp link)](https://github.com/b14/ding2/tree/ddbasic/themes/ddbasic/sass) separates Drupal concepts and provides a hierarchy close to SMACSS recommendations.
-Note that due to clashes between Drupal default markup DDBasic is not SMACSS comliant.
+Note that due to clashes between Drupal default markup DDBasic is not SMACSS compliant.

 The stylesheets are selfdocumented with [KSS](https://github.com/kneath/kss) and the [compiled DDBasic styleguide (temp link)](http://msd.ding2.server003.b14cms.dk/profiles/ding2/themes/ddbasic/styleguide/) shows how classes, mixins, extensions and variables are correctly applied in future frontend styling of DDBasic.